MDP-based Energy-aware Task Scheduling for Battery-less IoT: System Model

 We assume that the harvested current during the $n$-th sub-interval, denoted by $\mathbf{i}_h(n)$, is constant throughout the considered sub-interval and is assumed to be i.i.d. across the sub-intervals.
-Moreover, the connected load behaves as a constant resistance \cite{9446584,electronics9060904,onelnewpaper} for each mode.
-Specifically, each mode is modeled by a load resistance $R_i = \frac{E}{I_i}$, where $E$ is the operating voltage and $I_i$ denotes the current drawn in mode $i \in \{l, s, t\}$.\footnote{The notations $i=l$, $i=s$, and $i=t$ correspond to the \texttt{sleeping}, \texttt{sensing}, and \texttt{transmitting} modes, respectively.} During both sleep and task execution modes, the available energy in the capacitor undergoes variation due to discharging or charging (cf. Fig.~\ref{fig:systemmodel}).
-Assuming that the initial voltage across the capacitor at the start of the $n$-th sub-interval is $v_0$, and the device enters a certain mode $i$ for $n_{i}$ sequential sub-intervals, the resulting capacitor voltage is given by
+Moreover, the connected load behaves as a constant resistance \cite{delgado2022optimal,sabovic2020lora,onelnewpaper} for each mode.
+Specifically, each mode is modeled by a load resistance $R_i = \frac{E}{I_i}$, where $E$ is the operating voltage and $I_i$ denotes the current drawn in mode $i \in \mathcal{I}\cup\{l\}$.
+The index $i=l$ denotes the \texttt{sleeping} mode.
+During both sleep and task execution modes, the available energy in the capacitor undergoes variation due to discharging or charging.
+Assuming that the initial capacitor voltage at the start of the $n$-th sub-interval is $v_0$, and the device enters a certain mode $i$ for $n_{i}$ sequential sub-intervals, the resulting capacitor voltage after executing the ongoing task is given by

-Note that for the special case of $n_{l} = 1$, this transforms into the well known $e^{-\frac{\Delta t}{R_{l} C}}( v_0+R_{l}(1-e^{-\frac{\Delta t}{R_{l} C}})\mathbf{i}_h(n)e^{\frac{\Delta t}{R_{l} C}}).$
+Note that for the special case of $n_{l} = 1$, this transforms into the well known $e^{-\frac{\Delta t}{R_{l} C}}( v_0+R_{l}(1-e^{-\frac{\Delta t}{R_{l} C}})\mathbf{i}_h(n)e^{\frac{\Delta t}{R_{l} C}})$~\cite{delgado2022optimal}.

-One key phenomenon constraint that affects the decision-making process is the potential occurrence of a power failure.
-More specifically, the device cannot complete the execution of the ongoing task if the capacitor voltage drops below the turn-off threshold $V_{out}$.
-Due to this, we introduce \textit{safety probability} metric for the execution of task~$i$, which is defined as
+One key phenomenon that affects the decision-making process is the potential occurrence of a power failure.
+More specifically, the device cannot complete the execution of the ongoing task if the capacitor voltage drops below the turn-off threshold $V_\mathrm{out}$.
+Due to this, we introduce \textit{safe-execution probability} metric for the execution of task~$i$, defined as

-It is worth noting that, since the harvested current is assumed to be i.i.d., this parameter is independent of $n$, and therefore we drop this from the notation of $P_{\text{safe}}^{(i)}(v_0)$.
+It is worth noting that, since the harvested current is assumed to be i.i.d., this parameter is independent of $n$, and therefore we drop this from the notation of $P_{\mathrm{safe}}^{(i)}(v_0)$.
 Moreover, $n_i$ is omitted, since the task identifier itself encodes the execution time, which is given as a prefix.
-The device must execute task~$i$ within $\mathcal{PTW}^{(i)}$, during which the safety probability is high.
-Therefore, to enable optimal task scheduling, it is essential to develop a framework that comprehensively captures all the aforementioned restrictions and constraints.
+The device must execute task~$i$ within $\mathcal{PTW}^{(i)}$, during which the safe-execution probability is high.
+All in all, efficient task scheduling must comprehensively capture all the aforementioned restrictions and constraints.